NodeBE4/opinion/_posts/2022-08-22-EnclavedMicrostate.md

 I feel we were spoiled by Myth getting theirs 9ish months in.

+----- __729.6__ -----2022-08-23 12:34:25+08:00:

+To be fair, no, but I speak as someone who speaks a non-Mandarin Sinitic language.
+Plus, Spanish and Italian dialects are, on the whole, far more mutually intelligible than Sinitic languages are.
+It's less 'using "Spanish" as a catch-all for all Iberian languages' and more 'using "German" to also refer to Dutch and Swedish'.

 ### 730: [[Formula 1] Off the Grid: F1's new owners shake things up by ditching Grid Girls, people are mad.](https://old.reddit.com/r/HobbyDrama/comments/wv5ra7/formula_1_off_the_grid_f1s_new_owners_shake/), submitted on 2022-08-23 05:28:40+08:00.

 ----- __730.1__ -----2022-08-23 10:32:54+08:00: